 In 1998, a group of regular, full-time faculty at Emory—headed by Eugene Bianchi of the Department of Religion, John Bugge of the Department of English and the Emory Chapter of the American Association of University Professors--began to develop an emeritus program at Emory.
 In 2001 the Emory University Emeritus College (EUEC) was formally established as an association of Emory retired faculty and staff.

 The Emory University Emeritus College is an association of Emory retired faculty and administrative staff established to advance the intellectual and creative interests of its members, to maintain their social connections with university colleagues, to provide them opportunities for service to the university and the wider community, and to offer them a forum for commentary on issues of broad public interest.

 The Emeritus College seeks to achieve its purposes, foremost among them its members’ development, by promoting cross-disciplinary intellectual exchange through lectures and discussions, by supporting research, by providing opportunities for continued teaching and mentoring, by participating in university and community service projects, and by recognizing the achievements of its members.

-Join us as we seek to provide opportunities for continued intellectual, creative, and collegial engagement of the emeritus faculty with the University and in service to the University.
-If you have any questions, suggestions or comments, please call (404) 712-8834.
-The EUEC office is open Monday through Thursday from 9:30 a.m. to 5:00 p.m.
+Join us as we seek to provide opportunities for continued intellectual, creative and collegial engagement of emeritus faculty and staff with the university and in service to the university.
+If you have any questions, suggestions or comments, please call 404.712.8834.
+The EUEC office is open Monday–Thursday from 9:30 a.m. to 5:00 p.m.